SeinekVoytov/HTTP-Learning-API/README.md

 The HTTP Study API is designed to be user-friendly and educational.
 You can perform the following tasks with the API:

 - Send various types of HTTP requests.
-- Observe responses and simulate success for non-idempotent requests.
-- Explore the provided fake data.
+- Explore the provided fake data, headers and body corresponding to request.

 ### Example usage:
 ```